-- Faculty members who initiate such a change must file a Change of Grade Form (paper or secure online form), including the reason for the change, follow campus changes of grade approval process, and forward the completed form to the Office of the Registrar, who will process the change and notify the student and faculty. - Undergraduate grade change request over one academic year requires the approval of the Grade Appeals Committee (or campus equivalent.) - Graduate change of grades over one academic year requires the approval of the Dean of Graduate Studies (or campus equivalent.)
+- Faculty members who initiate such a change must file a Change of Grade Form (paper or secure online form), including the reason for the change, follow campus changes of grade approval process, and forward the completed form to the Office of the Registrar, who will process the change and notify the student and faculty. - Grade change request over one academic year requires approval as defined by the campus.